The Installation of OpenERP¶

 Independent Installation on Windows¶

 System administrators can have very good reasons for wanting to install the various components of a Windows installation separately.
-For example, your company may not support the version of PostgreSQL or Python that is installed automatically, or you may already have PostgreSQL installed on the server you are using, or you may want to install the database server, application server and web server on separate hardware units.
+For example, your company may not support the version of PostgreSQL or Python that is installed automatically, or you may already have PostgreSQL installed on the server you are using, or you may want to install the database server and application server on separate hardware units.

-For this situation, you can get separate installers for the OpenERP server and client from the same location as the all-in-one auto-installer.
+For this situation, you can get a separate installer for the OpenERP server from the same location as the all-in-one auto-installer.
 You will also have to download and install a suitable version of PostgreSQL independently.

 You must install PostgreSQL before the OpenERP server, and you must also set it up with a user and password so that the OpenERP server can connect to it.
 OpenERP's web-based documentation gives full and current details.